DONATE NOW

 Visiting the incarcerated

 It consists of visiting the prisoners and providing them not only with material help but also with spiritual assistance that will help them to improve as persons, to mend their ways, to learn to develop a job that can be useful to them when they finish the time assigned by the justice system.
-Today it is the priests and consecrated women who carry out this complicated task of solidarity. praying for prieststo accompany and support them in this social work of solidarity.
+Today it is the priests and consecrated women who carry out this complicated task of solidarity, we must pray for the priests, accompany them and support them in this work of social solidarity.

 Burying the deceased

-To offer a mass for the deceased and dignified burial of the dead seems like a superfluous command, but it is not.
-In time of war, it can be a very demanding mandate.
-Why is it important to give dignified burial to the human body?
-Because the human body has been the home of the Holy Spirit.
+Offering a mass for the deceased and burying the dead with dignity seems like a superfluous command, but it is not.
+In time of war, it can be a very demanding command.
+Why is it important to give a dignified burial to the human body?
+Because the human body has been the dwelling place of the Holy Spirit.
 We are "temples of the Holy Spirit".
 1 Cor 6:19.

 1 Teaching those who do not know.